hellosagar/AssigmentHub/README.md

 **AssigmentHub** is a Assignment manager ✅ Android application 📱 to help teachers to mange assignments in University built to demonstrate use of *Modern Android development* tools.
 Dedicated to all Android Developers and *AWS Amplify* with ❤️.

+Take a look at this blog for better understanding - [link](https://hellosagar.hashnode.dev/assignmenthub-an-app-to-manage-assignments-for-university-professors-aws-amplify-hackathon)

 ***You can Install and test latest AssigmentHub app from below 👇***

 [![AssigmentHub App](https://img.shields.io/badge/AssigmentHub✅-APK-red.svg?style=for-the-badge&logo=android)](https://github.com/hellosagar/AssigmentHub/releases/download/v1.2/app-release.apk)